spurs21tim/Getting_-_Cleaning_Data_course_project/README.md

 #### Fourth task: Appropriately labels the data set with descriptive variable names.
 It was already done in Third task

-#### Fiveth Task: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+#### Fifth Task: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 I have arrange the data in order to be able to calculate the mean of each varaible according to the activitiy

 ####Steps: